pulumi/docs/quickstart/aws-rest-api.md

 ---
-title: Create a serverless REST API
+title: "Create a Serverless REST API"
 ---

 With Pulumi, you can combine infrastructure definitions and application code in one program.
-The [@pulumi/cloud] library is a set of [components](../reference/programming-model.html#components) that provide a higher-level abstraction over AWS.
+The [@pulumi/cloud] library is a set of [components](../concepts/programming-model.html#components) that provide a higher-level abstraction over AWS.
 So, instead of provisioning an API Gateway instance, Lambda functions, and setting up IAM roles, you can use [cloud.HttpEndpoint] and define application code at the same time as the infrastructure it depends on.

 In this tutorial, we'll show how to create a simple REST API that counts the number of times a route has been hit.
 To implement this API, we need a key-value store, an API endpoint, and a Lambda function.

 {% include aws-resource-note.md %}
+{% include aws-js-prereqs.md %}

 ## Create a simple REST API